HoegTemp produces steam at Pelagia fish plant

 Enerin’s HoegTemp high-temperature heat pump installed at Pelagia, Måløy where it will be used to produce steam.

-The commissioning of the 400-kilowatt HoegTemp heat pump at the Pelagia Måløy fish processing plant in Norway is progressing as planned.
+The 400-kilowatt first stage HoegTemp industrial heat pump at the Pelagia Måløy fish processing plant in Norway has been commissioned successfully.
+The heat pump is delivering steam in the fishmeal and fish oil processes at the Måløy site.

 Higher temperatures are required at Pelagia to turn the skin and bones from the fish into a “watery soup” where the water is evaporated off to a point where it can be dried and turned into a fine, dry powder for animal feed.